exyte/Chat/README.md

 <a href="https://exyte.com/contacts"><img src="https://i.imgur.com/vGjsQPt.png" width="134" height="34"></a> <a href="https://twitter.com/exyteHQ"><img src="https://i.imgur.com/DngwSn1.png" width="165" height="34"></a>

 # Features
 - Displays your messages with pagination and allows you to create and "send" new messages (sending means calling a closure since user will be the one providing actual API calls)
-- Allows you to pass custom view builder for message and input view
+- Allows you to pass a custom view builder for messages and input views
-- Has a built-in photo/video library/camera picker for multiple media selection
+- Has a built-in photo and video library/camera picker for multiple media asset selection
-- Can display fullscreen menu on message long press (automatically shows scroll for big messages)
+- Can display a fullscreen menu on long press a message cell (automatically shows scroll for big messages)
-- Supports "reply to message" via message menu, remove and edit are **coming soon**
+- Supports "reply to message" via message menu.
+Remove and edit are **coming soon**
-- Supports voice recording, video/photo and text, more content types are **coming soon**
+- Supports voice recording, video/photo and text.
+More content types are **coming soon**

 # Usage